tejada1970/i18n-example/README.md

 # Installation and configuration:

-## To access the description of the installation and configuration of the project, click on the EN or ES pdf attached to the project files.
+## You could access the description of the installation and configuration of the project through the folder (public/pdf/) where the pdfs are in ES and EN.